pennyl67/openminted-guidelines/guidelines_for_providers_of_ancillary_resources/instructions_for_providers_of_ancillary_knowledge.md

 ## Sharing ancillary knowledge resources through OpenMinTeD {#instructions-for-providers-of-ancillary-knowledge-resources}

-Ancillary knowledge resources can be registered by authorised users at: [https://services.openminted.eu](htpps://services.openminted.eu).
+Ancillary knowledge resources can be registered only by authorised users.

 If you wish to register such a resource, you must provide